susakin/threads-react/docs/README.en.md

   <a><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg"/></a>
 </p>

 threads-react is a full-stack project that emulates the threads platform.
 It is built using React, NestJS, and MongoDB as its core technologies.
-Once our YouTube subscription count hits 500, I will also make the backend part of the project available as open source.
+Once our YouTube subscriber count hits 500, I will also make the backend part of the project available as open source.

 ## Link